 How To Get Rid Of Flying Termites

 Flying termites, often called swarmers, are the reproductive members of a termite colony.
 Seeing them inside your home or business indicates that a colony is nearby or that existing infestation has reached maturity.
-While DIY efforts can help reduce or prevent swarms, it’s important to understand that eliminating flying termites entirely without professional help is extremely difficult.
+While DIY efforts can help reduce or prevent swarms, eliminating flying termites entirely without professional help is extremely difficult.
 Still, there are practical steps a homeowner or business owner can take:

 Identify the Source